vprasad60/GDP_and_InfantMortality/README.md

 # GDP_and_InfantMortality
-for ids 690
-Test exercise for a class
+Test exercise for IDS 690 class